 Boston College is a medium sized General Further Education (GFE) College with the main site located near to the town centre of Boston in Lincolnshire.
 The College plays an important role in the life of the town and makes a significant contribution to the local economy in a number of ways.
-Offering in excess of 400 courses, it has more than 7000 students over the age of 14 and employs over 400 staff.
+Offering in excess of 400 courses, it has more than 7000 students over the age of 16 and employs over 400 staff.
 It works closely with local businesses to help meet their skills needs and has established a reputation as being at the forefront of new developments.
 It makes a major contribution to the local community and is wholly committed to the principles of equality and diversity.
 Boston College was the first college in the UK to work in partnership with the Gangmasters and Labour Abuse Authority (GLAA) to teach students about modern day slavery and labour exploitation.
-The College is also at the forefront of mental health and wellbeing for staff and students through a national project with the Charlie Waller Memorial Trust.
-The College takes part in Hello Yellow (World Mental Health Day) and actively supports wellbeing for students and staff.